celsasser/tiny-suite/sgl/README.md

 ## Draft
 I am a big dummy.
 I tore this out of a larger MIDI "compiler" called [pig-pen](https://github.com/celsasser/pig-pen-server) (see [tiny](https://github.com/celsasser/pig-pen-server/tree/master/src/song/tiny)).
 That was in the context of a scripting environment.
 This is not and the grammar isn't very useful as it is.
 I started thinking a little about support for some operations that could help but need to give it some thought:

+_TODO: I have build script handling into [crow](../crow/src/machine/script.ts).
+We can do something very similar to that and allow these guys to be run in a javascript context._

 ### Repitition
 Repeat a sequence.
 Here are some sketches: